DevLoL/isdoebistillfighting.com/README.md

 # isdoebistillfighting.com

-the source code for isdoebistillfighting.com
+the source code for isdoebistillfighting.com - only client side javascript needed

+You can use it for any type of static countdown